Operations

 This operation is used to implement cross-neighborhood attention, and can also be used for distributed setups, such as context-parallelism.

-This operation also attempts to use torch.compile
+This operation also attempts to use torch.compile to fuse the elementwise operations.
+This

-can be disabled by passing torch_compile=False
+can be disabled by passing torch_compile=False.

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 outputs